Countdown to Indians’ Opening Day – 19 – Bob Feller

 If you ask Clevelanders which player was the best to wear the number 19 while representing the city in a sporting event, chances are you will get a lot of answers naming former Cleveland Browns quarterback Bernie Kosar as their pick.

-No knock on Bernie, but he doesn’t hold a candle in comparison to the best 19 possibly to play the game of baseball, Bob Feller.
+No knock on Bernie, but he doesn’t hold a candle in comparison to one of the best 19s ever to play the game of baseball, Bob Feller.

-Cleveland is, after all, a “Browns Town”, so undoubtedly most fans of the Cuyahoga would instantly recall Kosar in brown and orange three decades ago before remembering one of baseball’s greats, who last took the mound 60 years ago.
-Feller’s place in the game did not end with his retirement following the 1956 season, but carried on as he worked as a liaison and ambassador of the game and as the face of the Cleveland Indians franchise until his death in 2010.
+Cleveland is, after all, a “Browns Town” through and through (regardless of the team’s inability to win consistently for the last two decades), so undoubtedly most fans of the Cuyahoga would instantly recall Kosar in brown and orange three decades ago before remembering one of baseball’s greats, who last took the mound more than 60 years ago.
+Feller’s place in the game did not end with his retirement following the 1956 season, but carried on for another half century as he worked as a liaison and ambassador of the game and as the face of the Cleveland Indians franchise until his death in 2010.

-Feller is often remembered for taking the mound for the Indians as a 17-year-old Iowa farm boy in 1936, but was also beloved for the personal selfless sacrifices he made by giving up nearly four years of his playing career in his early and mid-20’s.
-When he enlisted in the Navy following the bombing of Pearl Harbor in December of 1941, days before he was set to turn 23, he was walking away from a baseball scene he had dominated on the mound.
-He finished in the top three in the AL Most Valuable Player voting in 1939, 1940, and 1941.
+Feller is often remembered for his results on the mound, beginning with the Indians as a 17-year-old Iowa farm boy in 1936, but was also beloved for the personal selfless sacrifices he made by giving up nearly four years of his playing career in his early and mid-20’s.
+When he enlisted in the Navy following the bombing of Pearl Harbor in December of 1941, days before he was set to turn 23, he was walking away from a baseball scene that he had dominated from the center of the diamond.
+He had finished in the top three in the AL Most Valuable Player voting in 1939, 1940, and 1941.
 In each of those three seasons prior to his service, he had led the American League in wins, innings pitched, and strikeouts.
 Twice he was the league’s leader in complete games, shutouts, games pitched, and games started, and once led the league in ERA.
-He was an All-Star from 1938 to 1941 and was already holding the single season Indians record for strikeouts in a season with his 261 in 1940.
-His 18 strikeouts of the Detroit Tigers in an October 2, 1938, game had established a new modern single-game record, later broken by Steve Carlton (19) in 1969.
+He was an All-Star from 1938 to 1941 and was already holding the single-season Indians record for strikeouts in a season with his 261 in 1940.
+His 18 strikeouts of the Detroit Tigers in an October 2, 1938, game established a new modern single-game record (later broken by Steve Carlton with 19 in 1969).
 Only current Indians starter Corey Kluber has matched that number in a regulation nine-inning game since for Cleveland.

-He returned from the war late in the 1945 season and returned to the mound in nine games for the Tribe.
+Feller returned from the war late in the 1945 season and found his way back to baseball, appearing in nine games for the Tribe to close out that year.
 Despite having not pitched in a Major League game since the end of the 1941 season, he averaged eight innings a start and logged seven complete games in total.
 His 7.4 strikeout rate was a notch better than his 7.3 rate during his four All-Star seasons before the war effort.

 His best season may have come in his first full season back in 1946.
 He led baseball in most major pitching statistics and destroyed several club records in the process.
 He went 26-15 with a 2.18 ERA on the year, with the wins tally leading the MLB.
 He also topped the league by pitching in 48 games, starting 42, throwing 36 complete games, and pitching ten shutouts.
 He struck out 348 batters in 371 1/3 innings on the mound.
 The innings pitched total, starts, and strikeout marks remain the best numbers in franchise history, while his ten shutouts were matched by teammate Bob Lemon in 1948, a special season for Feller and the Tribe.